syntasso/instruqt-kubecon/track/02-generate-application-scaffolding/assignment.md

 Yes, this is only generic scaffolding.
 But the provided Golang application is usable and even includes basic operability needs.

 While you are developing a new application, it is quite time consuming to build and deploy it to a cluster each time.
-Kubebuilder supports running the application locally which lets you iterate more quickly as you are developing.
+Kubebuilder supports running the application locally (meaning, on your computer with *communication to*, but not *in* a Kubernetes cluster).
+This allows faster iteration while developing.

 To run this Golang application locally, go to the `K8s Shell` tab and enter:

 ```
 make run